 Assess What You Can Learn from Negative Feedback

-While a single bad experience may be just that—an aberration in an otherwise stellar track record of superior customer service—if you see patterns in complaints, it’s time to pay attention to what your customers are telling you and make improvements.
+While a single customer’s experience may be just that—an aberration in an otherwise stellar track record of superior customer service—if you see patterns in customer mentions and negative reviews, it’s time to pay attention to what your customers are telling you and make improvements.
 Are you always late for appointments?
 Does your crew leave messes behind in clients’ homes?
 Is your receptionist rude to customers?
 It can be humbling to hear negative feedback, but the best business owners use these reviews as a tool and make sure future customers won’t have the same complaints.

 Need Help with Local SEO?